varunraisinghal/CSE151A-MachineLearningFinalProject/README.md

 #### Model Evaluation

-To assess the model's performance, the Mean Squared Error (MSE) metric was employed, a common loss metric for regressions.
+To assess the model's performance, the Mean Squared Error (MSE) metric was employed, a common loss metric for regressions, as well as the R-squared (R2) score.

 #### Visualizations